 Interested in volunteering with the Brooklyn Bridge Park Boathouse?
 Click here.

 The youth kayak program at Brooklyn Bridge Park is designed to introduce students ages 11-18 to kayaking.
 Experienced staff members teach students basic skills for “sit-on-top” kayaking within the safe embayment of Piers 1 and 2.
-This program is available to school and camp groups from June 6 - August 9.

 The easiest and preferred way to book a class with the Conservancy is to pay online.
-In the event that your organization is unable to pay electronically, please email the Education Department at email@example.com.
+In the event that your organization is unable to pay electronically, please email the Kayaking Department at email@example.com.

-Safety: All participants are required to wear a life vest during the on-water period — no exceptions.
+Safety: All participants are required to wear a life vest during the on-water period, no exceptions.
 Participants must follow the directions of the instructor and staff.
 Participants who don’t follow instructions will be required to remain on land.

 Ability: Participants must be able to hear and understand instructions and communicate with the program instructor and staff, enter, exit and sit in a kayak without assistance, hold and move a kayak paddle, hold their breath under water and keep their head above water while wearing a life vest.